 Platform Overview

 Halo Security is a complete platform for understanding and managing risk across your attack surface.
-Our goal with all of our customers is to help them eliminate blindspots, improve their security posture and decrease their organization's risk of an external data breach.
+Our goal with all of our customers is to help them eliminate blindspots, improve their security posture, and decrease their organization's risk of an external data breach.

 We'll cover our general approach and key concepts below, but if you're looking to dive right in, check out our getting started guide:

 To get a complete picture of the attack surface of an organization, customers start by adding seeds to the account.
 This can include known domains, network ranges, connectors to cloud providers, and more.
-From these seeds the platform automatically compiles a list of assets that likely belong to your organization.
+From these seeds, the platform automatically compiles a list of assets that likely belong to your organization.
 You can then add the assets you control as targets for additional scanning.
-As targets are scanned, additional connected are fed back to the assets list for further review.
+As targets are scanned, additional connected assets are fed back to the assets list for further review.
 The platform also suggests other potential seeds for additional discovery.

-As targets are scanned, we identify and catalog issues, technologies, ports and services and other web elements to help you improve the security posture of your attack surface.
+As targets are scanned, we identify and catalog issues, technologies, ports and services, and other web elements to help you improve the security posture of your attack surface.

-- 1.Get a complete inventory of internet-facing assetsOur discovery services help find internet-facing subdomains, connected domains and hostnames, and alive IP address within your network.
+Our discovery services help find internet-facing subdomains, connected domains and hostnames, and alive IP addresses within your network.
 This allows you to monitor the security of your external attack surface.

-- 2.Identify risky services and firewall misconfigurationsAs you add targets to your account, firewall monitoring identifies the open ports, services, and products available on those assets, so you can identify and reduce unnecessary exposures.
+As you add targets to your account, firewall monitoring identifies the open ports, services, and products available on those assets, so you can identify and reduce unnecessary exposures.

-- 3.Ensure website security best practicesWebsite monitoring gives you visibility into the status of your SSL/TLS certificates, HTTP security headers, forms and more.
+Website monitoring gives you visibility into the status of your SSL/TLS certificates, HTTP security headers, forms, and more.

-- 4.Find technologies being used by your assetsThe technology section discovers applications, services, and third-party providers being used on your attack surface and classifies them by their potential risk.
+The technology section discovers applications, services, and third-party providers being used on your attack surface and classifies them by their potential risk.

-- 5.Identify server and application vulnerabilities for remediationOur external vulnerability scanning services identify known vulnerabilities (CVEs) and OWASP Top 10 security risks, such as SQL injection and cross-site scripting.
+Our external vulnerability scanning services identify known vulnerabilities (CVEs) and OWASP Top 10 security risks, such as SQL injection and cross-site scripting.

-- 6.Achieve PCI complianceAs an approved scanning vendor (ASV), you can use Halo Security to manage PCI ASV scans and reports for PCI compliance.
+As an approved scanning vendor (ASV), you can use Halo Security to manage PCI ASV scans and reports for PCI compliance.

-- 7.Go beyond automated assessments with manual penetration testingWork with us to quickly scope and kick off penetration test right from you dashboard.
-Our experienced penetration testers will use a variety of methods to try to test your systems and provide high-quality reports and insights.
+Work with us to quickly scope and kick off a penetration test right from your dashboard.
+Our experienced penetration testers will use a variety of methods to test your systems and provide high-quality reports and insights.

 Below we'll cover a few of the foundational concepts to understand.
 These concepts flow into one another as such: